rvg77/cinema-bot/README.md

 After that, it redirects to online cinema search engines pages.

 ## Usage
-Еhe only thing you need to do is to type the name of movie or TV series:
+The only thing you need to do is to type the name of movie or TV series:

 | ![1.jpg](./examples/1.jpg) 	| ![2.jpg](./examples/2.jpg) 	| ![3.jpg](./examples/3.jpg) 	| ![4.jpg](./examples/4.jpg) 	| ![5.jpg](./examples/5.jpg) 	|
 |----------------------------	|----------------------------	|----------------------------	|----------------------------	|----------------------------	|